What are the symptoms of bladder infection in men?

 Answer From Patricio C. Gargollo, M.D.

-Although bladder infections are more common in women, men can get them, too.
-Signs and symptoms of bladder infection (cystitis) in men include:
+Although bladder infections are more common in women, men can get them too.
+Signs and symptoms of bladder infection, also called cystitis, in men include

-• Burning or tingling sensation during or just after urination (dysuria)
+• Burning or tingling feeling during or just after urination.

-• Trouble urinating, especially if you have a problem with your prostate
+• Trouble urinating, especially if you have a prostate health issue.

-• Having a procedure done where an instrument is inserted into the urethra, the opening at the tip of the penis where urine leaves the body
+• Had a procedure done where an instrument was inserted into the tip of the penis.

-Treatment of a bladder infection depends on the cause, but typically includes antibiotics.
+Bladder infection treatment depends on the cause, but it typically includes antibiotics.

 With